ltessaro/aws-ec2-dashboard/README.md

 Right now it is possible to attach or remove roles on existing EC2 instances, via CLI or SDK.

-I created this dashboard as a MVP to help my infrastructure team to udpate and attach roles to existing AWS EC2 instances.
+So, I decided to created a dashboard (as a MVP) to help my infrastructure team to udpate and attach roles to existing AWS EC2 instances.

-Feel free to use, fork or update it.
+Feel free to use, fork and update it.

 ### Requirements
 - **Java 8**: if you are using current Amazon Linux AMI 2016.09.1, you must update it.